thunder04/aoc/README.md

-# Advert of Code (AoC) Solutions
+# Advent of Code (AoC) Solutions

-This repository contains my solutions to some of [Advert of Code](https://adventofcode.com/)'s problems.
+This repository contains my solutions to some of [Advent of Code](https://adventofcode.com/)'s problems.

 To run a solution, run the `cargo run <year> <day>` command on your terminal.
 A nightly compiler is required.